beaker-project/restraint-devel-tools/README.md

    Restart gdb once the debuginfo is installed.

-* `Setup and Use of gdb scripts:`
+* `Setup and Use of gdb scripts`

    Clone this repo containing the gdb scripts.
 Scripts can be found in directory `scripts`.
 Sample output can be found in  `sample_out`.
-   In gdb, do the following:
+   In gdb, do the following to pull the scripts into your environment.

       `source ${your-root-dir}/gdb/scripts/gdb_set_env`
       `source ${your-root-dir}/gdb/scripts/gdb_peruse_recipe_task`